-This Gathering midi coach tour has a limited availability of 24 guests.
+This Gathering midi coach tour has a limited availability of 32 guests.
 The tour has been extended by one day and upgraded to staying at the Western Isles Hotel.
 We have upgraded our coach to a luxury vehicle with emergency rest room facilities and kitchen, giving us all more space.

-Wednesday 21 June after your first fully cooked Scottish breakfast we Glasgow at 9am sharp.
+Wednesday 21 June after your first fully cooked Scottish breakfast we leave Glasgow at 9am sharp.
 The coach heads to Loch Lomond, stopping just 30 minutes for photos and rest rooms.
-Then on to Crianlarich, brief rest stop at The Green Welly at Tyndrum for rest rooms.
-We continue to Oban, we should arrive approx. 1pm, plenty of time for a look around.
-We will be taking the 15.55 ferry, we ALL need be in line at the ferry office 30 minutes before to collect tickets.
+Then on to Crianlarich, brief stop at The Green Welly at Tyndrum, for rest rooms.
+We continue to Oban, we should arrive approx. 1pm, giving us plenty of time for a look around.
+We will be taking the 15.55 ferry, we ALL need to be in line at the ferry office 30 minutes before to collect tickets.
 A 45 minute sail and as soon as we land, direct to Tobermory, approx arrival 1800.

 Thursday 22 June For those who wish to join us – it is entirely optional – our coach will be taking a short morning trip to visit the Maclean witches’ graves at Pennygown Graveyeard, near Salen – a ruined chapel, of early 13th century.
 The building may already have been derelict at this period, although the earliest evidence of its condition dates from 1787 when it was shown as ‘an old kirk’ on a map of Torosay parish.
 The chapel is constructed of rubble masonry with freestone dressings.
 Within the chapel, erected on a modern base, is the lower part of a cross shaft 1.33m high above ground.
 On the front there has been a crucifix and below this a large plant scroll terminates in a griffin.
 The decoration on the back is dominated by a figure of the Virgin and Child in high relief.
 This cross (which is also scheduled) dates between 1500 and 1560.
 We return to Tobermory around 1130.
 Again, for those who wish to come along, we are working with Tobermory Distillery to offer you a tour and tasting of their lovely Scottish whiskies – more on this later.
 There will be plenty of free time to explore Tobermory, see the Maclean section of Mull Museum and of course collect your welcome packs and tickets for the Maclean Gathering events.
 Anyone wanting to go for a walk, speak to Liz.